techidaily/site-techno-recovery/source/_posts/overcoming-the-challenge-of-missing-oleaut32dll-expert-strategies-explained.md

 ![Steps to unpair an Apple Watch from an iPhone in the Watch iOS app](https://www.lifewire.com/thmb/Rg5jH0Omdt_baioSEfOiLNm2vCQ=/1500x0/filters:no_upscale():max_bytes(150000):strip_icc():format(webp)/004_fix-it-when-your-apple-watch-wont-pair-4583120-0b423af25e184932a332aaa1166e84aa.jpg)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=4599951&QTY=1&AFFILIATE=108875&CART=1"><iframe width="864" height="500" src="https://www.youtube.com/embed/jVnfr5HudQw" title="The Latest and Easiest Solution to Remove Kindle DRM on Windows (without Degrading)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/HSFNIAYChbA?si=4TIlsUrYmY5vP2il" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-Epubor Ultimate for Win：Helps you read books anywhere, including the best eBook Converter + eBook DRM Removal functions.</a>
 <!-- affiliate ads end -->

  If you still have problems pairing your Apple Watch to your iPhone after following these steps, it's time to contact Apple Support.
 You can[schedule an appointment at the Genius Bar](https://www.lifewire.com/how-to-make-an-apple-genius-bar-appointment-1999601) at an Apple retail location from the Support website or through the app.

 [How to Resync an Apple Watch](https://www.lifewire.com/resync-apple-watch-5186567)